 Facebook explains:

-If a lot of people click on the link, but relatively few people click likes or comment when they return to Facebook, that also suggests that people didn't click on something valuable to them.
+If many people click on the link, but relatively few people click Like or comment when they return to Facebook, this also suggests that people did not click on something that was valuable to them.

-So how do you avoid creating clickbait posts on Facebook?
-Let's look at a few click-bait style titles to see what's potentially misleading or vague about them:
+So, how do you avoid creating clickbait posts on Facebook?
+Let's examine some clickbait-style headlines to see what's potentially misleading or vague about them:

 • You won't believe what this actress did while on vacation!